Avocado Quinoa Superfood Salad (Mendocino Farms Copycat)

 • Red onion – Offers contrast and color

-• Cotija cheese – Delivers salty, creamy richness; swap for vegan cotija to keep it plant-based
+• Cotija cheese – Delivers salty, creamy richness; swap for vegan cotija or vegan feta to keep it plant-based

 • Cilantro – Brings fresh and herby taste

-• Canola oil (or other neutral oil) – Forms the smooth, rich base of the dressing
+• Avocado oil (or other neutral oil) – Forms the smooth, rich base of the dressing

 • Maple syrup – Adds sweetness to balance the smoky flavor

-• Lime – Gives dressing a citrus zing
+• Lime – Gives dressing a citrusy zing

 • Chipotle peppers in adobo – Bring smoky heat and depth